How To Set Boundaries To Protect Your Mental Health

-How Set Boundaries Protect Your Mental Health
+How To Set Boundaries In Relationships To Protect Your Mental Health 1

-Setting well defined personal boundaries is crucial if you want to protect your mental health, and retain your peace of mind.
-When you set personal boundaries to protect your mental health, you are making a conscious decision of putting yourself first and taking care of yourself.
+Setting well-defined boundaries in relationships is crucial if you want to protect your mental health, and retain your peace of mind.

 Since our childhood, we are taught that being nice to others is a virtue.
 It indeed is.
 But when does it become a burden on us?
 Being nice to other people should come naturally as part of humaneness but not at the cost of one’s own value system.